simon555/cs109-FinalProject/README.md

 When you are developping in this repo, don't forget to :

-- create your branch, make your modifications, write tests, check Travis if the building worked, and **then** push to master
 - run `python setup.py install` or `python3 setup.py install` otherwise your imports will fail

+- When you want to develop code follow these steps :

+1- you want to add some code to the master branch

+2- create your own separate branch

+3- write your code

+4- write tests to see if your code does not break itself / is consistent with previous code already in the master

+5- merge your branch to the master

+6- delete your own branch